-The two programs within the Theatre Arts Department are unique to the district in their breadth and scope.
+The two programs within the Theatre Arts Department are unique to the district in their breadth and scope and the Theatre Arts Department's production program is primarily funded through ticket sales.
 District-wide comparisons are deemed to be not relevant.

-• Describe areas where your budget might be inadequate to fulfill your program's goals and purposes.
+Describe areas where your budget might be inadequate to fulfill your program's goals and purposes.

-Our STNC and Student Labor budgets have not increased in over eighteen years (except for a modest increase this year to cover the rise in minimum wage), thus resulting in a reduction of available work hours.
-And we, of course, suffered from four years of cuts.
+Our STNC and Student Labor budgets have not increased in over nineteen years (except for a modest increase this year to cover the rise in minimum wage), thus resulting in a reduction of available work hours.
+And we, of course, suffered from five years of cuts.
 Without improvements in both of these areas, Theatre Arts cannot continue to maintain our goal of providing state-of-the-art technical productions and up-to-date training.